Keeping Your Lakeland Home Organized During Back-to-School Time

 - Have a set study time each day so homework becomes a regular habit

-Check out our back-to-school Pinterest board for more organizational inspiration, examples of work stations and more.
+Check out our back-to-school Pinterest board for more organizational inspiration, examples of work stations and study rooms, and more.

-At Highland Homes, we are proud to offer homes for sale in Lakeland, FL at three fabulous communities!
-Featuring single-family homes priced from the $180’s, these communities offer a wide selection of home plans ranging from 1,878 to 3,315 square feet of living space with three to six bedrooms, up to three-and-a-half bathrooms and two- or three-car garages.
-Homes feature both single- and two-story living options with features designed for your life, including open living areas, modern kitchens, flexible rooms, drop zones and outdoor living spaces.
+At Highland Homes, we are proud to offer homes for sale in Lakeland, FL in a variety of desirable neighborhoods.
+Featuring single-family homes priced from the low $200’s, these communities offer a wide selection of home plans designed for your life, weith features such as open living areas, flexible-use rooms, and built-in drop zones and organizational spaces.

-For more information about Highland Homes and our Lakeland-area communities, contact our Lakeland New Home Specialists by calling 863-859-1429 or visit us online!
+For more information about Highland Homes and new homes available now in Lakeland, contact our Lakeland New Home Specialists by calling or emailing us today!